List of bus routes in Staten Island: Routes

 Routes marked with an asterisk (*) run 24 hours a day.
 Connections to New York City Subway stations, the Staten Island Ferry, or Hudson–Bergen Light Rail at the bus routes' terminals are also listed where applicable.

 Local Service

 S79 Select Bus Service

-Operated as a Select Bus Service (SBS) route with specially-wrapped buses, the S79 provides limited-stop service at all times except overnights.
-Formerly a local route, the S79 was converted to an SBS route in 2012, with the number of stops cut by about three-quarters.
-But unlike the SBS buses in the rest of New York City, S79 fares are collected on board the bus, not at machines at the bus stops.
+Operated as a Select Bus Service (SBS) route.
+The S79 provides SBS service at all times.
+Originally a local route, the S79 was converted to an SBS route in 2012, with the number of stops cut by about three-quarters.
+But unlike the SBS buses in the rest of New York City, the S79 has no fare machines at bus stops, so fares are collected onboard the bus.

 Limited-Stop Service

 All limited-stop services, except for the S89 and S93, duplicate the routes of their respective local services.
 The S93 runs weekdays from 6:00am to 10:00pm.
 Other routes run weekday rush hours only.

 Bus route history

 Except for the S61, all current Staten Island bus routes originally had different designations before they were renumbered by service patterns, as follows: